-With this call, FCT aims to support graduates who wish to pursue research leading to a PhD degree and post-doctoral researchers wishing to pursue cutting-edge projects at Portuguese or foreign research centres.
+With this call, FCT aims to support graduates who wish to pursue research leading to a PhD degree.
 This call is open to both Portuguese and foreign applicants, across all fields of research.

-PhD Studentships support graduates who comply with the requirements to apply for PhD studies and who wish to carry out research towards this degree.
-Studentships have a maximum duration of four years, and must run for a minimum of three consecutive months.
+PhD Scholarships support graduates who comply with the requirements to apply for PhD studies and who wish to carry out research towards this degree.
+Scholarships have a maximum duration of four years, and must run for a minimum of three consecutive months.
 The work programme may be carried out at Portuguese or foreign institutions.

 Read about changes in relation to previous calls here (in Portuguese)

-Only citizens (Portuguese or foreign) with long-term resident status in Portugal may apply for studentships or fellowships with work programmes to be carried out totally or partially at foreign institutions.
+Only citizens (Portuguese or foreign) with long-term resident status in Portugal may apply for scholarships with work programmes to be carried out totally or partially at foreign institutions.

 Selected applicants will be awarded monthly stipends and supplementary support, which may include tuition fees, relocation costs, travel awards and health insurance, whenever applicable, as detailed in the Regulations.

-The studentships and fellowships to be awarded in this call will be funded by the Portuguese state budget, through the Ministry for Science, Technology and Higher Education and, when applicable, by the European Social Fund within the 2014-2020 Strategic Framework.
+The scholarships to be awarded in this call will be funded by the Portuguese state budget, through the Ministry for Science, Technology and Higher Education and, when applicable, by the European Social Fund within the 2014-2020 Strategic Framework.

 Applications should be submitted online.
 Only one proposal per applicant is allowed.